hydroframe/SandTank/DEVELOPMENT.md

 ### ParaView process

-That following command will start the ParaViewWeb process which aims to drive the visualization and configure the simulation run.
+That following command will start the ParaViewWeb process which drives the visualization and configures the simulation run.
 This is typically executing the python code inside `./server/*.py` while storing the simulation results inside `$PWD/simulations/runs/devrun/*`.
 Each time you are editing a Python file, you should restart the process and reload your web-page.

-Using such path could also be convinient when developing a *template* as the outputs of the run will always be in the same directory which could then be easily monitored.
+This workflow could also be convenient when developing a *template* as the outputs of the run will always be in the same directory which could then be easily monitored.

-In that part we assume to have a downloaded version of ParaView on which we just use its *pvpython* executable for running our ParaViewWeb application.
+In that part we assume you have a downloaded version of ParaView on which we just use its *pvpython* executable for running our ParaViewWeb application.

 ```sh
 cd deploy/pvw